spchef/feedback-form/README.md

 Enable Kubernetes from Preferences->Kubernetes-> Enable Kubernetes

 Make sure you've installed kubectl binaries to talk to kubernetes API
+    * This is deployable to any kubernetes installation ( Verified with EKS and RKS )

 Run the app in Kubernetes
 -------------------------